validator-labs/validator-plugin-aws/chart/validator-plugin-aws/README.md

-Valid8or-plugin-aws
+Validator-plugin-aws
 ===========

-valid8or-plugin-aws performs a variety of validations against your AWS account
+validator-plugin-aws performs a variety of validations against your AWS account

 ## Configuration

-The following table lists the configurable parameters of the Valid8or-plugin-aws chart and their default values.
+The following table lists the configurable parameters of the Validator-plugin-aws chart and their default values.

 | Parameter                | Description             | Default        |
 | ------------------------ | ----------------------- | -------------- |